Note: This story has been updated with information questioning Bryan Bolton’s role in the St. Valentine’s Day Massacre.

 - Bolton may have machine-gunned a Chicago police officer in a shootout following the Barker gang’s robbery of the Chicago Federal Reserve in 1933.

-- He apparently was a lookout for the St. Valentine’s Day massacre; in fact, he might have been the man who misidentified one of the victims as George “Bugs” Moran, Al Capone’s rival and the target of the massacre.
+- He told federal investigators he was a lookout for the St. Valentine’s Day massacre; if so, he might have been the man who misidentified one of the victims as George “Bugs” Moran, Al Capone’s rival and the target of the massacre.